 ZL: Not in general unless I don’t have the skills or the time or the rate is lower than I would expect.

-What are the best sort of tasks to outsource to an Associate?
+What are the best tasks to outsource to an Associate?

 JMc: Usually those that you can do but don’t like doing.